c-blake/nio/FAQ.md

 some PR for it.

-While rare today, if you really have a cluster of heterogeneously endian machines all computing against shared data and you cannot store two copies then NIO may not add much value over other approaches since it loses full optimizing compiler mediated access, though it may still be "simpler".
-Nothing can be all things to all folks in all circumstances.
-As they say, your mileage may vary, but those are many "ands" and perfect is the enemy of the good.
+While rare today, if you really have a cluster of heterogeneously endian machines all computing against shared data ***and*** cannot store 2 copies then NIO may not add much value over other approaches since it loses full optimizing compiler mediated access, though it may still be "simpler".
+Those are both "big ands", though (meaning "rare in practice") esp. in the 2020s & beyond.

 ### 4 - Why is the type syntax so darn terse?
 Why no file headers?